keonnie/vite-plugin-index-html-cloner/DEPENDENCIES.md

 A list of dependencies used in this project.
 The intent is to provide the process of using a specific dependency and ease the maintenance for the future.

+## Live

+## yaml

+We have included the `yaml` library in our project to transform configuration files written in YAML format into JavaScript objects.
+This allows us to easily read and process YAML configuration files in applications.
+By using `yaml`, we can efficiently parse and serialize YAML data, making it easier to work with YAML configuration files in JavaScript applications.

 ## Development

 ### eslint & prettier & its plugins